HIV and AIDS

 Who Should Be Tested for HIV?

-Recently, the CDC changed testing recommendations.
-All adults should be screened at least once.
-People who are considered high risk (needle drug users, multiple sex partners, for example) should be tested more often.
-All pregnant women should be tested.
+The U.S. Preventive Services Task Force (USPSTF) recommends that everyone ages 15 to 65 should be tested, as well as all pregnant women.
+People who are considered high-risk (needle drug users, people with multiple sex partners, for example) should be tested at least once a year.
 Anyone who has sustained a needle stick or significant blood exposure from a person known to have HIV or from an unknown source should be tested, too.

 Does HIV Have Symptoms?